 - Set Type to Deny and click on Show basic permissions.
 Uncheck all options except Delete subfolders and files and Delete.
 Click OK to save changes.

-Thumbnails are quite useful and many users prefer using them over icons.
-If for some reason thumbnail previews aren’t showing on your PC, feel free to try any solution from this article.
+Thumbnails are pretty helpful, and many users prefer using them over icons.
+If, for some reason, thumbnail previews aren’t showing this guide should help you restore thumbnails in Windows 10.